Visit the Ukrainian Cultural Institute for Pysanky, Pyrohy and Pioneer Pride

 Pyrohy, a delicately flavored filled pasta, will entice your palate.
 Boiled and served with crispy fried onions or croutons and sour cream, these “buttons” tempt and delight.

 Looking for history?
-Browse the library and museum at the UCI and learn more about Ukraine’s past and customs.
+Browse the library and North Dakota Ukrainian Hall of Fame at the UCI and learn more about Ukraine’s past and customs.
 Or, browse the gift shop for authentic Ukrainian items such as embroidery, traditional Ukrainian clothing, carved wooden spoons, ceramics, and a large selection of pysanky – all in vivid colors that reflect the vibrant spirit of the Ukrainians who pioneered in western North Dakota.